meltyourface/blank/posts/Wiccan-Liturgy/Triple-Aspect-Ritual-Honoring-Goddess-and-God/index.md

 ## The Encompassing Rite of the Triple Aspects

-Objective: To honor and celebrate the Goddess and God in their triple aspects, combining symbols, chants, and offerings to deepen our spiritual connection with them.
+**Objective**: To honor and celebrate the Goddess and God in their triple aspects, combining symbols, chants, and offerings to deepen our spiritual connection with them.

-Preparation:
+**Preparation**:

 1. Cleanse and consecrate the ritual space using saltwater and incense.
 2. Choose representations of each aspect: candles or statues (green for the Maiden and Youth, red for the Mother and Father, and black for the Crone and Sage).